Paddle Plant, Flapjacks, etc.

 Kalanchoe luciae Raym.-Hamet is the correct and accepted name for this species of Kalanchoe.
 It was named and described by Raymond-Hamet in Bulletin de l’Herbier Boissier in 1908.

-The 2013 version of The Plant List says Kalanchoe luciae was an accepted name on their main Kalanchoe list.
+The 2013 version of The Plant List says Kalanchoe luciae was a synonym name on their main Kalanchoe list.
 It lists Kalanchoe luciae subsp. luciae as an unresolved name.
 When I clicked on Kalanchoe luciae, it said it was a synonym of the unresolved name.
 How can an accepted species be a synonym of an unresolved name?
 Anyway, The Plant List is no longer maintained and Plants of the World Online say Kalanchoe luciae is the accepted scientific name.

 There are a lot of websites with information about this plant and many that are selling them online.
 You will see both Kalanchoe luciae and Kalanchoe luciae subsp. luciae.
 It is the same plant it just depends on where they get their information in the first place.
 Plants of the World Online say Kalanchoe luciae and so does The International Plant Names Index, Llifle (Encyclopedia of Living Forms), etc. Dave’s Garden is still saying Kalanchoe luciae subsp. luciae.
 There is one accepted infraspecific name of this species called Kalanchoe luciae subsp. montana.